Testosterone Replacement Therapy (TRT) for Men in Portland & Seattle

 We’re experts not only in testosterone replacement therapy (TRT) for low testosterone, but also in comprehensive hormone replacement therapy for men in general.
 Low testosterone is the most common severe hormone deficiency in men less than 50 years old men, but between 40 and 50 years old it becomes more common for men to suffer from severe human growth hormone deficiency, and severe human growth hormone deficiency is just as common as severe testosterone deficiency for men over 50 years old.
 It’s also not uncommon for men to suffer from other hormone deficiencies and imbalances as well, especially low progesterone, as they age.
 For men less than 40 years old who suffer from low testosterone, usually expertly prescribed testosterone replacement therapy (TRT) is all that’s needed to bring other hormones into balance.
 But sometimes it’s not.
 For men over 50 years old, usually some form of human growth hormone replacement therapy is required for symptom relief, prevention and treatment of age-related chronic disease, and the experience of full potential health.

 When necessary, we identify and address other hormone deficiencies and imbalances as well.
-And we do it better than any other testosterone or hormone replacement therapy clinic anywhere near Portland, Oregon, or Vancouver, Washington.
+And we do it better than any other testosterone or hormone replacement therapy clinic anywhere near Portland, Oregon, Vancouver, Washington, or Seattle, Washington.

 We augment testosterone replacement therapy (TRT) and comprehensive hormone replacement therapy for men with the evidence-informed use of other medications, nutraceuticals, herbs, and realistic lifestyle recommendations, customized to their needs and abilities – so that we can work together to help our patients reach their full potential!